Advocacy - How you can help

 We advocate that more money be put into more useful and productive research be done.

 We are putting so much money into harm reduction without keeping actual data that can be analyzed.
 We know that medication assisted treatments save lives.
 That's logical.
 But for how long do they work?
-Do the statisics of less deaths factor in the number that have already been lost.
+Do the statisics of "less deaths" factor in the number that have already been lost.
 What percentage of people successfully use medication?
-Do we know the long term effects of medication treatments.
+Do we know the long term effects of these medications.
 What are the statistics of the number of people who can successfully taper off medication to live a healthy life in sobriety and for how long can they sustain recovery?

 Do You have Question?
 Call Or Visit us.